Monday Morning, 9 September 2019

 Abstract: Today, although AI is still nascent, it is moving from just being a concept to an increasingly ubiquitous reality.
 Once 5G is introduced, today’s automation techniques will not be adequate.
 The proposed automation solutions should be self-learning, adaptive and proactive to meet the evolving network and customer requirements.
 In this panel session, our distinguished speakers from prominent mobile operators will talk about how combination of AI & Automation will drive the next wave of communication, while disrupting the legacy network management methods.
 Identification of the relevant AI use cases and the challenges associated with the adoption will also be discussed.

 Tarik Kranda (Organizer) is Lead Product Manager, P.I.
-Works HQ, responsible from productization of next generation network automation solutions leveraged by artificial intelligence and advanced optimization technologies.
-He received BSc. and MSc. valedictorian degrees in Computer Engineering from Istanbul University and is a dissertation stage PhD. candidate in same department focusing on operational efficiency of wireless network optimization within AI/ML approach.
+Works HQ, responsible for productization of next generation network automation solutions leveraged by artificial intelligence and advanced optimization technologies.
+He received his BSc. and MSc. valedictorian degrees in Computer Engineering from Istanbul University and is a dissertation stage PhD. candidate at the same department focusing on operational efficiency of wireless network optimization with AI/ML.
 He also holds a second BSc. degree in Industrial Engineering from Istanbul University.
-He is author of 9 patents and contributes to ITU-T Machine Learning Focus Group workshops.
-He started his career at undergraduate years as co-founder of Digiport Software and partially in Microsoft Turkey, 2002-2005.
-After working as Research Assistant at Istanbul University between 2005-2008, continued his career between 2008-2010 years at Innova A.Ş as senior engineer and software architect focused on Türk Telekom VAS services design.
-Before joining P.I. works in 2015, he worked in Turkcell Technology R&D Group as Software Architect, Product Manager and Corporate Entrepreneurship Supervisor in 2010-2015.
+He is author of 9 patents and has been contributing to ITU-T Machine Learning Focus Group workshops and technical reports.
+He started his professional career during his undergraduate years as co-founder of Digiport Software and part-time software-engineer at Microsoft Turkey between 2002 and 2005.
+After working as Research Assistant at Istanbul University between 2005 and 2008, he continued his career at Innova A.Ş as senior engineer and software architect focusing on Türk Telekom VAS services design until 2010.
+He then worked for Turkcell Technology R&D Group as Software Architect, Product Manager and Corporate Entrepreneurship Supervisor, before joining P.I.
+Works in 2015.

 Salih Ergüt (Panelist) has more than 15 years of experience in the telecommunication domain in academia and industry.
 He has worked for vendor and operator companies in the sector including Ericsson Wireless (San Diego, CA), Ericsson Silicon Valley, Aware (Boston, MA), Nextwave (San Diego, CA), Turk Telekom Group (Istanbul, Turkey), and Turkcell (Istanbul, Turkey).
 He is currently working in the 5G R&D team at Turkcell and serves as a vice-chair of ITU-T Focus Group on “Machine Learning for Future Networks including 5G”.
 Dr. Ergüt received his BS in Electrical Engineering from Bilkent University (Ankara, Turkey), MS in Electrical & Computer Engineering from Northeastern University (Boston, MA), and PhD in Electrical & Computer Engineering from University of California San Diego (La Jolla, CA).
 His current research interests include 5G technologies, machine learning for communication networks, big data technologies and network slicing.